The Triumphal Entry

 The Barren Fig Tree

-18Now early in the morning, as Jesus was coming back to the city, He was hungry.
-19Seeing a lone fig tree at the roadside, He went to it and found nothing but leaves on it; and He said to it, “Never again will fruit come from you.”
+18Now in the morning, when He was returning to the city, He became hungry.
+19Seeing a lone fig tree by the road, He came to it and found nothing on it except leaves only; and He *said to it, “No longer shall there ever be any fruit from you.”
 And at once the fig tree withered.

 Parable of Two Sons

 28“But what do you think?
 A man had two sons, and he came to the first and said, ‘Son, go work today in the vineyard.’
 29And he answered, ‘I will not’; but afterward he regretted it and went.
 30The man came to the second and said the same thing; and he answered, ‘I will, sir’; but he did not go.
 31Which of the two did the will of his father?”
 They *said, “The first.”
 Jesus *said to them, “Truly I say to you that the tax collectors and prostitutes will get into the kingdom of God before you.
 32For John came to you in the way of righteousness and you did not believe him; but the tax collectors and prostitutes did believe him; and you, seeing this, did not even feel remorse afterward so as to believe him.